Embodied resilience for change

 • is trauma-informed in its purpose, design and delivery

-• honours the protective functions of our stress responses – it doesn’t pathologise stress
+• honours the protective functions of our stress responses – it doesn’t pathologise or shame stress, but contextualises and works with it

 • embraces and validates the full range of human emotion, including anger.
 It’s not about trying to be calm all of the time!

 • aims to free up capacity to change harmful conditions rather than just put up with them.
-Instead of seeking to pacify our energy for engaging in social movement, it aims to increase it
+Instead of seeking to pacify our energy for engaging in social movement, we aim to increase it

-• accounts for our physical, social, political and ecological conditions, including systems of oppression – it doesn’t try to flatten power differences or universalise people’s experiences
+• takes into account our physical, social, political and ecological conditions, including systems of oppression – it doesn’t try to flatten power differences or universalise people’s experiences

 • teaches skills for self-responsiveness, rather than telling you what to do.
 You will be invited to defer to your own authority in your embodied experience, not the facilitator’s or anyone else’s.